Managing Files and Directories

 The mv command is useful for simple file renaming. rename helps when you need to modify one or more filenames based on a pattern.
 There are different implementations of the rename command, with wildly different set of features.
 See askubuntu: What's the difference between the different "rename" commands? for details.

 Perl implementation of the rename command will be discussed in this section.
 You'd need to know regular expressions to use this command.
-Basic explanations will be given here, more details can be found in the links mentioned at the end of this section.
+Basic explanations will be given here and more details can be found in the links mentioned at the end of this section.
 Here's an example to change the file extensions:

 $ mkdir practice_rename